ardentTech/nxp-pcf8523/README.md

 The current example is based upon an [Adafruit Feather RP2040 RFM95](https://www.adafruit.com/product/5714) with an [Adalogger FeatherWing RTC + SD](https://www.adafruit.com/product/2922) (which has an on-board PCF8523):
 1. `$ cd examples/rp2040`
-2. `$ cargo build`
-3. Attach RP2040 feather target to host
+2. Attach RP2040 feather target to host
-4. `$ cargo run`
+3. `$ cargo run --example now`
-5. Attach featherwing to feather
+4. Attach featherwing to feather
-6. Press reset btn on featherwing
+5. Press reset btn on featherwing
-7. The on-board LED will toggle on a 2s interval
+6. The on-board LED will toggle on a 2s interval

 ### Tests
 From the root dir: `$ cargo test`

 ### TODO
-* Chip variant selection
+* Hardware tests

 ### Resources
 [Datasheet](www.nxp.com/docs/en/data-sheet/PCF8523.pdf)